 Training for a marathon is not too different from training for a half marathon.
 The major differences are the overall volume of training (marathon training will take a few more hours a week) and the length of the long run (marathon training includes long runs of up to 20 miles).
 Other than that, recovery and nutrition take on heightened importance when you’re preparing for a marathon.

-Here's a complete article on the major differences in preparing for 26.2 vs. 13.1.
+Here's a complete article on the major differences in preparing to run 26.2 miles versus 13.1 miles: How To Go From a Half Marathon to a Full Marathon

 Marathon Training Plans